three-horizon/SAP-GitHub-Integration-Playbook/README.md

 - [Implementation Quickstart](./docs/2-implementation-guide/getting-started/quick-start.md)
 - [Prerequisites](./docs/2-implementation-guide/getting-started/prerequisites.md)

-## Web Version

-For a better reading experience, you can view the [web version](https://three-horizon.github.io/SAP-GitHub-Integration-Playbook/) of this documentation.

 ## Contributing

 Please read our [Contributing Guidelines](./.github/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.